 When the weather’s cold, exercising routines can become fairly limited.
 Most people join a gym for access to treadmills and weights.
 Others pay for indoor fitness classes and good workout plans like Zumba, yoga and tai chi.
 But when the weather warms up, it’s time to head outside for some fun and – best of all – free outdoor workouts!

-We suggest you try one (or all!) of these outdoor workout ideas to stay fit and happy this summer.
+We suggest you try one (or all!) of these outdoor workout ideas to stay fit and happy this spring and summer.

 Good workout plans